Skip to content

 What is the conventional PCOS treatment?

 For women who are not trying to conceive, doctors will prescribe birth control pills to provide an artificial menstrual cycle and manage some of the symptoms.
 Spironolactone may also be prescribed as an anti-androgen.
-Metformin may be prescribed for women who are trying to conceive and may help because it helps to lower insulin levels.
+Metformin may be prescribed for women who are trying to conceive, and it may help because it helps to lower insulin levels.
 Clomid or Letrozole is often the first-line medication for women with polycystic ovaries who are trying to conceive.
-If that fails, then injectables and IVF may be recommended, but in my experience, often aren’t necessary.
+If that fails, then injectables and IVF may be recommended.
+In my experience, women with PCOS who choose to tackle it with natural treatment can conceive on their own without medical intervention.

 What is the naturopathic PCOS treatment?

-Naturopathic treatment for PCOS is tailored to the individual and to the type of hormone imbalance.
+Naturopathic treatment for PCOS is tailored to the individual and to their particular type of hormone imbalance.

 Classic PCOS Treatment

 1. Reduce insulin requirements to reduce high androgens.
-Diet, stress reduction, and exercise are all important aspects of reducing insulin, and therefore reducing androgens.
+Diet, stress reduction, and exercise are all important for lowering insulin and, therefore, reducing androgens.

 2. Improve insulin sensitivity.
-Natural treatments like cinnamon, zinc, inositol, exercise, and n-acetylcysteine improve insulin response.
+Reducing inflammation and natural treatments such as cinnamon, zinc, inositol, exercise, and N-acetylcysteine improve insulin sensitivity.

 3. Help with weight loss.
-Losing even 10% of your body weight improves fertility and reduces PCOS symptoms.
+Losing even 10% of your body weight can improve fertility and reduce PCOS symptoms.
 Regulating blood sugar levels and reducing insulin, in turn, helps with weight loss and burning body fat.

 4. Block the male hormones with anti-androgen herbs.
-Herbs like spearmint, saw palmetto, pygeum, nettle root, and green tea have anti-androgen properties.
+Herbs such as spearmint, saw palmetto, pygeum, nettle root, and green tea have anti-androgenic properties.

 5. Stabilize your blood sugar.
-Minerals like chromium and vanadium, and herbs like banaba leaf, holy basil, and fenugreek create a more stable blood sugar, which helps curb carb and sugar cravings.
+Minerals like chromium and vanadium, and herbs like banaba leaf, holy basil, and fenugreek, help stabilize blood sugar, which helps curb carb and sugar cravings.

 6. Balance female hormones.
 Support normal estrogen production with vitamins, minerals and herbs like peony, support normal progesterone production with herbs like Vitex.